New Engines for a Hummer

 If it is a blown head gasket use the best gaskets and head bolts out there which are fel-pro Teflon coated gaskets and ARP (Automotive Racing Products) studs.
 I've been told that the GM TTY (Torque-to-yield) head bolts are a very poor design for cylinder head retention and sealing because once a fastener has reached its yield point, its performance is unpredictable

-ARP makes 8740 chrome-moly steel cylinder head studs that fit all 6.2/6.5 GM diesels.
+ARP makes 8740 chrome-molly steel cylinder head studs that fit all 6.2/6.5 GM diesels.
 These are 190,000 psi tensile strength fasteners that provide superior clamping force for the critical head gasket seal on these engines.
 The ARP bolts are about $5.00 each ($170.00 a set), so they cost more than replacement TTY bolts.
 Anyone who has ever had one of these engines apart for head gasket problems ought to spend the money for the superior ARP product.
 Because some of the head bolt threads protrude into the water jacket, use a thread sealant on the threads.
 I found the best sealant to be three turns of Teflon tape, used on the lower threads only.